-A House in Multiple Occupation (HMO) is a single dwelling that is occupied by three or more people living as more than one household and who share one or more basic amenities.
+A House in Multiple Occupation (HMO) is a single property that is occupied by three or more people living as more than one household and who share basic amenities.

 - A household is defined as occupiers of the same family and includes spouses, co-habitees, same sex couples and any blood relative.

 - Basic amenities means a toilet, personal washing facilities, or cooking facilities.

 HMOs include bedsits, shared houses, flats, houses partly converted into self-contained flats, hostels and accommodation above shops.